Health Information Technology AAS

 The general education core will transfer to a variety of colleges and universities.
 Contact a counselor, academic advisor, or faculty member at any of the colleges/universities for specific information and to obtain the recommended sequencing of courses.

 To meet graduation requirements for any of the certificate or degree programs in the health information technology department, students must attain a grade of "C" or better in each major and general education course.
 Courses with grades less than a "C" must be repeated.
 In addition, students must meet the Texas Success Initiative requirements as established by the THECB for the AAS degree.

 Admission Criteria For AAS Degree

-Applicants seeking admission into the health information technology AAS degree program and must successfully pass a criminal background check.
+Applicants seeking admission into the Health Information Technology AAS degree program must successfully complete the background check.
+For more information please see the HIT department webpage.
 A drug screen may also be required based on terms of our clinical affiliation agreement.
 Information on approved vendors will be provided by the program director.
-Students may be required to show proof of immunizations such as tetanus and MMR (mumps, measles, rubella).
+Students may be required to show proof of immunizations such as tetanus and MMR (mumps, measles, and rubella).
 Students may also be required to document negative results from a tuberculosis test.
 Applicants must cover the cost of the background check, immunizations and drug screen if required by clinical affiliates.

 Please contact Dr. Viseeta Brown at Viseeta.K.Brown@LoneStar.edu or call 281.943.6860 for more information.